Umpiring & Scoring

 Elsie started umpiring in Queensland Premier Cricket in 2023/24 season, and was selected to attend the CA U16 Female National Championship in Hobart in 2024, returning to the same tournament in 2025 where she stood in the Final.

 Hamish commenced umpiring cricket in the 2022/23 season.
-Terry was awarded the Col Hoy Award in that season and has progressed to higher grades in the following seasons.
+Hamish was awarded the Col Hoy Award in that season and has progressed to higher grades in the following seasons.

 In the 2024/25 season Hamish was appointed to the Men’s Fourth Grade 2-Day competition Grade Final.